Solving FCB Case Studies

 Featured

-Welcome to MASIT Communications (Medical and Science Information Technology), the science and arts blog by Jacqueline – a Vancouver technical writer and web content specialist.
+Welcome to MASIT Communications (Medical and Science Information Technology), the science and arts blog by Jacqueline – a Vancouver Technical Writer and Web Content Specialist.
 Please read my blog postings below, or check out my services and skills listed here.
-For further information, please contact me by email: admin @ masit.ca or find me on Twitter: @masitblog and @jacbird.
+For further information, please contact me by email: admin @ masit.ca or find me on Twitter / X: @masitblog and @jacbird and Bluesky.
 Enjoy!